-Nanobiotix' Management Statement on Recent Share Price Variation
+NANOBIOTIX' Management statement on recent share price variation

-NANOBIOTIX(Paris:NANO) (Euronext: NANO ISIN: FR0011341205), a late clinical-stage nanomedicine company pioneering new approaches to the treatment of cancer, communicates today regarding the recent evolution of its share price.
+Paris, France and Cambridge, Massachusetts, USA, June 6 2018 - NANOBIOTIX (http://www.nanobiotix.com/_en/) (Euronext: NANO - ISIN: FR0011341205), a late clinical-stage nanomedicine company pioneering new approaches to the treatment of cancer, communicates today regarding the recent evolution of its share price.

 The Company noticed a significant decrease of its share price over the last few days.
 The management confirms that no news or particular event, that would not have been disclosed to the public, has happened.